lure23/Lab/README.md

 $ cd Lab/def
 ```

-We don't initially need a connection to Cloudflare.
+We don't need a connection to Cloudflare.
 Check that you are not logged in:

 ```
 $ wrangler logout